jmdejong/tebat/README.md

 Tebbat is like tebat, but each word in the representation also has a tag whether it's a builtin, a literar value, a reference or a label.
 Tebbat could possibly be compiled to other (bytecode) languages.

+See [tebat_specification.md](tebat_specification.md) for an explanation of the Tebat bytecode language

+See [temat.md](temat.md) for an explanation of the temat language.